[System Development] What the Beyond Development Department values [Tomotsuku]

 We also take responsibility for our development, so we ask that companies working with us on development be prepared to pay the necessary amount

-As professionals, we want to take pride in our work .
-We don't have the mindset of doing anything just because we're paid.
+As professionals, wewant to approach our work with pride.
+We don't have the mindset of doing anything for money.

-As we primarily do contract development, we cannot survive without receiving work requests from our clients.
+As a company that primarily focuses on contract development, we cannot survive without receiving work requests from our clients.

-However, we believe that hiring and training engineers is just as difficult, if not more so.
+However,we believe that hiring and training engineers is just as challenging, if not more so.

 I think it's very important that engineers are convinced of the project